TABLE OF CONTENTS

 It’s always important to keep safety at the forefront when buying and selling guns.
 Before you decide to sell a firearm, there are a few key questions to consider.
 These ensure that you are making a responsible and sound decision as it pertains to young people.

-- Are they old enough to own the type of firearm they’re trying to purchase?
+- Are your customers old enough to own the type of firearm they’re trying to purchase?
 What is the intended use?

 - Granting possession of a gun to a young person could increase the chances of them dying by suicide.
 Are they showing signs of depression or manic behavior?